CosmWasm/docs-deprecated/cw-plus/cw1/subkeys.md

 Admin can add an allowance for an account during init msg broadcast or after init.

+The contract consists permissioning logic that allows and disallows specified keys to execute specific messages.
+For now these messages are staking messages (covers _Delegate, Undelegate, Redelegate, Withdraw_ for now), but it is just few lines of code to add new message types.
+Allowance and permission checks works separately, meaning a subkey can have allowance to spend tokens, but no permissioned message execution and vice versa.

 ## Contract demo

 First, initialize node repl: